-He shook his head and half-smiled, half-laughed.
+He shook his head and chuckled.
 “No, but I’ve never met a woman like you.
 And I want to be completely honest.”
 He tucked a strand of hair behind her ear.
-“I’ve wanted to ask you out a dozen times since we’ve met, but because of my reputation, I thought for sure you’d take everything I said or did as a way to get in your pants…not that I don’t want to.”
+“I’ve wanted to ask you out a dozen times since we’ve met, but because of my reputation, I thought for sure you’d take everything I said or did as a way to get in your pants—not that I don’t want to.”

 His reputation?
-What would he say if she’d told him she’d been just as bad?
-Talk about two peas in a pod.
+What would he say if she’d told him her reputation had been just as bad as his?
+That nice, chaste, and wholesome were not words people from her past would have used to describe her?
 A nervous bubble of laughter caught in her throat.
 “So you want to get in my pants, huh?”

 “Honestly?
 Yeah, I do.
-Only when the time’s right.
-I want us to date, but I want to prove myself to you.
+But only when the time is right.
+I want us to date.
 We’re friends and you have no idea how much I value that.
-I respect you and because of that respect, I don’t want to screw things up with…with…sex.”
+I respect you and because of that respect, I don’t want to screw things up with sex.”

 “Okay, so let’s get this straight.
 You want to date, but leave out the physical side of things.”

 He frowned.
 “I guess until I can prove to you that I can be in a monogamous relationship?”